Sheep and Trees

 Benefits of Trees for Sheep

 Sheep enterprises utilises silvopasture paddocks do not see a reduction in farm output/animal weight gain or overall productive output.
 Trials carried out in ABNI, Loughgall showed that sheep farmed on Ash tree silvopasture showed that the grazing season could be extended by 17 weeks.
+Silvopasture practices improve the productivity of land typically managed separately for pasture or trees by 42–55%, depending on whether productivity is measured by livestock or forage output, respectively.

 Trees in pasture bring extensive flock health and welfare benefits which result in better production outputs.
 Trees provide:

-Provide food for sheep, they can graze the tree fodder, the lower branches of trees provide nutrition and additional vitamins and minerals such as cobalt and zinc through browsing.
+Provide feed for sheep, they can graze the tree fodder, the lower branches of trees provide nutrition and additional vitamins and minerals such as cobalt and zinc through browsing.
 Leaves contain protein and may also contain tannins which have anti-parasitic properties and may reduce worm burden in your sheep.

 Trees can dry up wet or waterlogged pasture reducing hoof damage and scald as prolonged exposure to moisture softens skin and can encourage bacterial growth.